seankanderson/Docker-for-Windows/readme.md

 ```

 ___Enable Docker Syntax Tabbing in Powershell___
 * _NOTE: This step is not required.
-The purpose is to enabled code completetion for Docker commands in Powershell._
+The purpose is to enable code completetion for Docker commands in Powershell._
 ```powershell
 Set-Executionpolicy RemoteSigned
 Install-Module posh-docker